girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Elbow Method using KMeans Clustering/README.md

 * This is the most optimal method to make our model more close to accuracy.

-* The graph plotted looks like an elbow of human which is why it is known as Elbow method
+* The graph plotted looks like an elbow of human which is why it is known as Elbow method.